Leaders discuss Get Real Day

 Past Get Real Day dates were November 1 and 8 with the final day on November 14.

-Junior Peer-Leader Megan Brose believes that Get Real Day has been impactful on the students who participate.
+Junior Peer-Leader Megan Brose believes that Get Real Day has impacted the students who participate.

 “Listening to stories from others is always shocking,” said Brose.
 “You get to learn other’s hardships and struggles to show that everyone can get through anything.”